-- · Swelling is expected and usually worsens over the first 3 days. - · Most of the swelling will resolve over the first 6 weeks and the remainder resolves over 12 months. · You may notice swelling that fluctuates throughout the day in the lower abdomen for at least 6 months. · Swelling of the pubic area (labia or scrotum) is very normal and improves over several weeks, even months. · Swelling makes everything look larger and oddly shaped.
-It also makes the skin feel hard. · DO NOT USE ICE, COOL PACKS OR HEATING PADS YOUR ABDOMEN.
-THIS WILL REDUCE BLOOD FLOW AND COULD CAUSE SKIN TO DIE RESULTING IN HEALING PROBLEMS AND PERMANENTLY DISFIGURING SCARRING.
-Tightness and stiffness in the core and lower back: - These are normal experiences as the skin, muscles and tissue have been pulled and tightened.
-The tightness and pressure from surgery may make it feel more difficult to breathe.
+- · Swelling is expected and usually worsens over the first 3 days. - · Most of the swelling will resolve over the first 6 weeks.
+You will likely see noticeable swelling that fluctuates throughout the day for at least 6-8 months. - · Swelling of pubic area (scrotum) is very normal and improves over several weeks.

+Tightness and stiffness in the core and lower back:

+- · These are normal experiences as the skin, muscles and tissue have been pulled and tightened. - The tightness and pressure from surgery may make it feel more difficult to breathe.
 This typically resolves over the first 1-2 weeks as the skin and muscles relax.
-Severe shortness of breath or difficulty breathing is not normal.
-You should seek emergency medical attention if this occurs.

-- One side may be slightly sorer than the opposite side.
-This is normal. - Pain medication and muscle relaxants will help relieve discomfort, but you will not be completely free of discomfort.
-Severe or worsening pain should be reported to our office immediately.
+Using your incentive spirometer as directed will improve breathing.
+Severe shortness of breath or difficulty breathing is NOT normal.
+You should seek emergency medical attention if this occurs. - · One side may be slightly more sore than the opposite side.
+This is normal. - · Pain medication and muscle relaxants will help relieve discomfort, but you will not be completely free of discomfort.